wgiese/polarityjam/polarityjam/polarityjam/docs/whatis.rst

 The feature extraction pipeline lets you extract relevant features from your image(s) and collect them in a csv file.
 Optionally, the user can choose between several options to visualize the input images(s) and have a first look at the result of the information extraction process.
-If you want to know what features can be extracted visit the ** usage** section.
+If you want to know what features can be extracted visit the `Usage <Usage>`_ section.
 If you want to know more about the features, visualizations and methodology behind this process check out the method section.

 Often, an analysis performed is barely reproducible due to missing information about version, specific parameters and more.
 To be able to repeat the extraction process at a later point in time